gjg153/VS_Phrase_Generator/readme.md

-# Mixed message generator using Javascript
+# Mixed message generator using Javascript for Codecademy